mcaceresb/stata-honestdid/README.md

 message saying "Failed to load OSQP/ECOS plugin" then you will need to compile the plugin in order to use `honestdid`.
 While we provide pre-compiled binaries, they may not work on every system.
-If you are using OSX or Linux, some helper code is provided in order to do this:
+If you are using OSX or Linux, compiling is relatively straightforward.
+From a terminal, run:

 ```bash
 git clone https://github.com/mcaceresb/stata-honestdid